Rick Monday: Major leagues

 Following his major league debut in September 1966, Monday began the next season in the majors, the A's last year in Kansas City.
 The team moved west to Oakland prior to the 1968 season, his first as an All-Star.
 Monday was with the A's through 1971, their first as American League West champions.
 He was traded for pitcher Ken Holtzman that November, and spent five productive seasons with the Chicago Cubs.
 In January 1977, Monday was traded in a five-player deal to the Los Angeles Dodgers for Bill Buckner and Iván DeJesús.
 The Dodgers won the National League pennant in 1977 and 1978.

 Monday's best season in the major leagues came in 1976, his last with the Cubs.
 Batting in the leadoff position, he hit .272, establishing career highs in home runs (32), runs (107), RBI (77), total bases (271), slugging percentage (.507), and OPS (.853).
 He also finished 18th in the Most Valuable Player voting.

 On May 16, 1972, Monday hit three home runs as a member of the Cubs against the Phillies in an 8–1 victory at Veterans Stadium.

-Perhaps the most outstanding accomplishment in his playing career was his domination over pitcher Tom Seaver, arguably the best of his generation.
+Monday is known for his rivalry with pitcher Tom Seaver.
 Monday hit eleven home runs against Seaver, more than any other player, and batted .349 (30 hits in 86 at bats).